 “This condition was included in the purchase agreement, and the seller agreed to relocate the aircraft from Bangkok to Lincoln,” says Doug.

-With the location of the aircraft resolved, the Duncan Aviation sales team then had to determine how to efficiently and properly import the aircraft into the United States.
+The time differences and location of the aircraft resolved for the moment, the Duncan Aviation sales team then had to determine how to efficiently and properly import the aircraft into the United States.

 Steve Rothanzl, Duncan Aviation’s International Trade Compliance Officer, has an office down the hall from Doug’s.